 The Governor of New York was George Pataki.
 The Mayor of New York City was Rudy Giuliani, and running to replace him were a dedicated Democratic public servant, Mark Green, and a playboy Republican billionaire, Michael Bloomberg.
 The Governor of New Jersey was Donald DiFrancesco, and running to replace him were former Jersey City Mayor Bret Schundler, who was so conservative he made the new "president" look like George McGovern, and Woodbridge Mayor and former State Senator Jim McGreevey, who seemed very popular with the ladies, and he seemed to reciprocate their feelings.
 If we only knew...

-We had the Internet, but no Facebook, no YouTube, no Twitter, no Instagram and no Pinterest.
+We had the Internet, but no Facebook, no Skype, no YouTube, no Twitter, no Tumblr, no Instagram and no Pinterest.
 Wikipedia had just been founded.
 DVDs hadn't yet replaced VHS videotapes as the home entertainment of choice.
 And a "smart phone" would have been one that fit in your pocket.
 There were no iPads or iPhones.

 Nathan Fillion was best known as Joey Buchanan on One Life to Live.
 He had not yet appeared in Firefly, let alone Castle.
 Stana Katic had been in exactly one role, as Annie in the film Acid Freaks.
-Mark Harmon was best known as Dr. Jack McNeil on Chicago Hope; David McCallum as Agent Illya Kuryakin on The Man From U.N.C.L.E., Michael Weatherly as Logan "Eyes Only" Cale on Dark Angel (with his then-girlfriend, Jessica Alba); Sasha Alexander as Gretchen Witter on Dawson's Creek; Sean Murray as Zane Grey Hart on Harts of the West; Lauren Holly as Deputy Sheriff Maxine Stewart on Picket Fences; Rocky Carroll as Joey Emerson on Roc; Pauley Perrette was still a blonde and mostly making commercials, but had recently begun to appear as Alice Cramer on Special Unit 2; and Cote de Pablo had yet to appear on English-language television at all.
+Mark Harmon was best known as Dr. Jack McNeil on Chicago Hope; David McCallum as Agent Illya Kuryakin on The Man From U.N.C.L.E., Michael Weatherly as Logan "Eyes Only" Cale on Dark Angel (with his then-girlfriend, Jessica Alba); Sasha Alexander as Gretchen Witter on Dawson's Creek; Sean Murray as Zane Grey Hart on Harts of the West; Lauren Holly as Deputy Sheriff Maxine Stewart on Picket Fences; Rocky Carroll as Joey Emerson on Roc.
+Pauley Perrette was still a blonde and mostly making commercials, but had recently begun to appear as Alice Cramer on Special Unit 2.
+Cote de Pablo had yet to appear on English-language television at all.
 Most Americans had never heard of the Naval Criminal Investigative Service (NCIS), much less expected to ever watch a TV show based on it.